kkaovsp/2025-ITCS383-Aaaaaaa/README.md

 A **Booth Organizer** is a web application designed to help event organizers manage booth inventory, merchant registrations, reservations, and payments.
 Merchants can sign up and reserve temporary or fixed booths for events; booth managers create events and approve merchants, reservations and payments.
 The platform includes notification support and role-based access control.

 This repository contains a FastAPI backend and React frontend for the system, created as a university class project.
-It demonstrates a full-stack architecture with a MySQL database, JWT authentication, and a simple React UI.
+It demonstrates a full-stack architecture with a SQLite database, JWT authentication, and a simple React UI.

 ## Setup Instructions

-### Initial Setup
+### Initial Setup (For Docker)

 1. Run this command in terminal:
     ```bash